ucb-rit/savio-training-intro-spring-2020/intro.md

 # Example use of standard software: Python

 Let's see a basic example of doing an analysis in Python across multiple cores on multiple nodes.
-We'll use the airline departure data in *bayArea.csv*.
+We'll use the airline departure data in [bayArea.csv](https://www.stat.berkeley.edu/share/paciorek/bayArea.csv).

 Here we'll use *IPython* for parallel computing.
 The example is a bit contrived in that a lot of the time is spent moving data around rather than doing computation, but it should illustrate how to do a few things.